Durgajayasai1/Background-Beams-With-Collision/README.md

 # Beams Collision - Explosion Effect

-This Flutter project implements an explosion effect using `CustomPainter` and `AnimationController`.
+This Component implements an explosion effect using `CustomPainter` and `AnimationController`.

 ## Features